arcaldwell49/Superpower/README.md

 ## Estimated Marginal Means

-A new addition to the package is the addition of the estimated marginal means (emmeans; also called least-squares means) for specific constrasts.
-These constrasts include *most* of the options available in the `emmeans` function from the `emmeans` R package.
+A new addition to the package is the addition of the estimated marginal means (emmeans; also called least-squares means) for specific contrasts.
+These contrasts include *most* of the options available in the `emmeans` function from the `emmeans` R package.
 Estimated marginal means options are available in both the `ANOVA_power` and `ANOVA_exact`, but on the `ANOVA_power` function allows for *p*-value multiple comparisons adjustments for these contrasts.

 In order to include the estimated marginal means, set `emm = TRUE`.
 If nothing else is set for the emmeans then all pairwise comparisons, with